simojenki/bonob/README.md

 BNB_SONOS_SERVICE_NAME | bonob | service name for sonos
 BNB_SONOS_SERVICE_ID | 246 | service id for sonos
 BNB_SUBSONIC_URL | http://$(hostname):4533 | URL for subsonic clone
-BNB_SUBSONIC_CUSTOM_CLIENTS | undefined | Comma delimeted mime types for custom subsonic clients when streaming.
-Must specify by the source mime type and the transcoded mime type.
-For example; <p>If you want to simply re-encode some flacs, then you could specify just "audio/flac".  <p>However; if your subsonic server will transcode the track then you need to specify the resulting mime type, ie. "audio/flac>audio/mp3" <p>If you want to specify many something like; "audio/flac>audio/mp3,audio/ogg" would use client = 'bonob+audio/flac' for flacs, and 'bonob+audio/ogg' for oggs.  <p>!!!
-Getting this configuration wrong will confuse SONOS as it will expect the wrong mime type for a track, as a result it will not play.
-Use with care...
+BNB_SUBSONIC_CUSTOM_CLIENTS | undefined | Comma delimeted mime types for custom subsonic clients when streaming. <P>Must specify the source mime type and optionally the transcoded mime type. <p>For example; <p>If you want to simply re-encode some flacs, then you could specify just "audio/flac".  <p>However; <p>if your subsonic server will transcode the track then you need to specify the resulting mime type, ie. "audio/flac>audio/mp3" <p>If you want to specify many something like; "audio/flac>audio/mp3,audio/ogg" would use client = 'bonob+audio/flac' for flacs, and 'bonob+audio/ogg' for oggs.  <p>Disclaimer: Getting this configuration wrong will cause sonos to refuse to play your music, by all means experiment, however know that this may well break your setup.
 BNB_SUBSONIC_ARTIST_IMAGE_CACHE | undefined | Path for caching of artist images that are sourced externally. ie. Navidrome provides spotify URLs.
 Remember to provide a volume-mapping for Docker, when enabling this cache.
 BNB_SCROBBLE_TRACKS | true | Whether to scrobble the playing of a track if it has been played for >30s BNB_REPORT_NOW_PLAYING | true | Whether to report a track as now playing